biopython/biopython/Doc/Tutorial/chapter_cookbook.rst

 The way Biopython uses mixed case sequence strings to represent the trimming points deliberately mimics what the Roche tools do.

-For more information on the Biopython SFF support, consult the built in
+For more information on the Biopython SFF support, consult the built-in
 help:

 .. code:: pycon